GovReady/govready-q/docs/source/migration_guide_086_090.rst

 * Distribute the plan to anybody affected.
 * When migration starts, communicate to users that migration is starting, and keep a communication line with them open.

-Do the Production Migration For Deployments with Source Code
+Do the Production Migration for Deployments with Source Code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * Take your GovReady-Q instance offline.
 * Back up the most recent version of the production database.
 * Test a restore of most recent version of the database.
-* Update code to version 0.9.0.release.
+* Update code to version v0.9.0.release.
 * Run ``pip install -r requirements.txt`` to get new libraries.

   .. raw:: html